efabless/caravel_mpw-one/docs/source/tool-versioning.rst

 -  | If you have already successfully hardened your blocks and have a clean
    |  ``user_project_wrapper``, you don't have to recreate it and can just reuse it.
-   | This is if no changes have been made to the user project area or to the tools that
+   | This is only if no changes have been made to the user project area or to the tools that
    |  require you to reharden your design(s).

--  | If you prefer to re-generate your blocks (using OpenLane), you can refer to
+-  | If you will use openlane to harden your blocks, you can refer to
    |  this `README <https://github.com/efabless/caravel/blob/master/openlane/README.rst>`__.

 -  | **IMPORTANT**.
 Do not forget to run ``make uncompress -j4`` in your user project root